 The pet overpopulation statistics are devastating but it can be changed if every pet owner could take action to stop their dog prom reproducing unnecessarily.

-3. The number of stray cats and dogs arriving at shelters in the United Kingdom has increased by 6% over the last ten years.
+3. The number of stray cats and dogs arriving at shelters in the United Kingdom has increased by 6% over the last 10 years.

 There are two primary reasons for this increase.
 One is that there are more stray dogs and cats.
 It’s because there are now more pets in the UK than ever before.
 There are 24 million dogs and 10 million cats living in British households these days.

-Euthanasia rates have also increased.
+Secondly, euthanasia rates have increased.
 Shelters are only allowed to house animals for a set time, after which they must euthanize them.
 They would rather not euthanize at all, but they often have no choice because of limited shelter space.

 4. Most animal shelters do not have the funding available to save all animals that come into their care.